niplav/site/considerations_on_cryonics.md

 cryopreservation.
 Note that my medical knowledge is very slim, and I might be missing many obvious factors.

-I obtain the 10 leading causes of death by age group from [2018 CDC report](./doc/considerations_on_cryonics/10_leading_causes_of_death_by_age_group_cdc_2018.pdf "10 Leading Causes of Death by Age Group, United States – 2018").
+I obtain the 10 leading causes of death by age group from a [2018 CDC report](./doc/considerations_on_cryonics/10_leading_causes_of_death_by_age_group_cdc_2018.pdf "10 Leading Causes of Death by Age Group, United States – 2018").

 The causes of death, and their effect on successful cryopreservation